zarra-em/slow-bloom/content/index.md

 ---
-title: welcome to slow bloom
+title: welcome!
 ---
-i'm glad you've stumbled upon the disorderly (digital) garden of my unkempt thoughts.
+i'm glad you've stumbled upon the disorderly (digital) garden of my interests and unkempt thoughts.

 hope you enjoy :)